TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 The way the Business Model Canvas works, here, is that it gives both the business people *and* the engineers a point of reference to answer these sort of abstract questions; one that's based on *working with the customer* and *delivering value*, rather than just insisting that abstract logical questions get answered on the spot devoid of any context.
 The engineers need answers to questions like these (honestly, they really do), but often lack a framework to help business / product people answer them.
 The Business Model Canvas provides that sort of framework.

-There's more about how aligning with value delivery provides a much better footing for isolating team work than DDD ever could below.
+There's more below about how aligning with value delivery provides a much better footing for isolating team work than DDD ever could.

 ### Uncontrolled costs